-February 28, 2014 Leave a comment
+March 27, 2014 Leave a comment

-More than 15,000 apprentices are registered at 160 training facilities in the United States and Canada.
+More than 15,000 apprentices are registered at the 160 training facilities in the United States and Canada.
 The ITI is jointly sponsored by SMART, the International Association of Sheet Metal Air, Rail and Transportation Workers (formerly the Sheet Metal Workers’ International Association) and the Sheet Metal and Air Conditioning Contractors’ National Association (SMACNA).

 For more information about ITI, visit www.sheetmetal-iti.org or call 703-739-7200.

 *Posted originally on eyeonsheetmetal.wordpress.com.